 The idea that our intelligence (or IQ score) is fixed for life is a controversial one, but evidence in support of this is weakening in light of several recent studies.
 One such study was recently published by Norwegian scientists Christian N. Brinch and Taryn Ann Galloway.
 They got around the problem of trying to separate the effect of education on IQ from the possibility that more intelligent people simply choose to have more education.
 Their study involved examining the effects of an increase in the duration of compulsory schooling in Norway in the 1960s.
 This change extended the minimum time in education for all Norwegians from seven to nine years.
 The authors cleverly hypothesized that the IQs of people who experienced this extra mandatory education should have increased by the time they reached adulthood.

-Brain training usually takes place on-line or on a hand held device and is delivered in the form of entertaining games designed to stimulate important areas of the brain associated with basic cognitive activity.
-Practice at these tasks lead to real changes in the cell density of those areas (neurogenesis).
-The idea is that we can literally boost our brains with the correct types of mental exercises.
-Because psychologists now know quite a bit (although not enough) about what brain areas are involved in what types of skills, they can devise exercises to target those precise areas so that, at least in theory, we can all become more agile thinkers, have more creative insights and reason more logically.
+Brain training usually takes place on-line or on a hand held device.
+It's delivered in the form of entertaining games designed to stimulate important areas of the brain associated with basic cognitive activity.
+Practice at these tasks is theorized by brain-training proponents to lead to real changes in the cell density of those areas (neurogenesis).
+The idea is that we can literally "boost our brains" with the correct types of mental exercises.
+Because psychologists now know quite a bit (although not enough) about what brain areas are involved in what types of skills, they can attempt to devise exercises to target those precise areas so that, at least in theory, we can become more agile thinkers, have more creative insights and reason more logically.

-It is true that particular brain training products have not stood up to the rigors of scientific investigation but that in no way undermines the principle that psychologists are on to something big with brain training.
+It is true that many specific brain training products have not stood up to the rigors of scientific investigation, but that in no way undermines the principle that psychologists may be on to something big with brain training.